connervieira/Predator/README.md

 In addition to license plate scanning, Predator also supports general object recognition.
 It can collect a list of common objects and save them to a file, making it easy to find important events in recorded video.

-### Database Alerts

-While Predator's powerful real-time video analysis can provide useful information to the driver, Predator also supports offline database alerts for known locations of speed cameras and red-light cameras.
-Using a connected GPS, Predator can alert the driver when alerting a known point of interest.

 ### Documented

 Predator's extreme customizability can be a bit overwhelming to new users.
 For this reason, Predator is extensively documented, and comes bundled with step-by-step guides on how to download it, install it, configure it, and run it.

+### Dependable

+While it shouldn't be trusted with safety critical tasks, Predator is designed to be extremely dependable regardless.
+When configured appropriately, steps are taken to decrease the likelihood that Predator will fail to alert to a true positive due minor mistakes in the analysis.

 ## Modes